 Delivered in 1968, this was an important series in the early life of Trinity Church, designed to prepare the way for voting additional men into office.
 It also served a polemical purpose: to refute the "three-office" structure so common in evangelical assemblies today ("Pastor," "Elder," "Deacon").
-That is, by comparing Acts 20:17 and Acts 20:28, along with Titus 1:5 and Titus 1:7, pastor Martin shows that "pres-boo'-ter-os" and "episkopos" are interchangeable Biblical terms referring to one and the same office, not to two offices.
-Thus all pastors/elders/overseers rule and have equal authority (although some may "rule [particularly] well" ); all must be "apt to teach" (although some may do it particularly well, more publicly, and for their living: "laboring in the Word and in doctrine").
+That is, by comparing Acts 20:17 and Acts 20:28, along with Titus 1:5 and Titus 1:7, pastor Martin shows that "pres-boo'-ter-os" and "episkopos" are interchangeable Biblical terms referring to one and the same office — not to two offices.
+Thus all pastors/elders/overseers rule and have equal authority (although some may "rule [particularly] well" ); all must be "apt to teach" (although some may do it [particularly] well, more publicly, and for a living ("laboring in the Word and in doctrine").
 All must meet all of the qualifications specified in Titus 1 and 1 Tim.
-3. These things being so, much less is there any Biblical warrant for having other numberless official offices in the Church ("Senior Pastor," "Associate Pastor," "Associate-Associate Pastor," "Youth Pastor," "Associate-Youth Pastor," "Music Pastor," "Assistant Music Pastor," "Coffee House Pastor," etc.) May the Chief Shepherd deliver His Church from the traditions of men.
+3. These things being so, much less is there any Biblical warrant for having other numberless official offices in the Church ("Senior Pastor," "Associate Pastor," "Associate-Assistant Pastor," "Youth Pastor," "Apprentice-Associate-Youth Pastor," "Music Pastor," "Assistant-Associate-Intern-Padawan-Music Pastor," "Coffee House Pastor," "Associate-Parking Lot Pastor," etc.) May the Chief Shepherd deliver His Church from the traditions of men!

 Report a bad link or file problem here.

 For browser & player information / issues, click here.